 - When a person lacks the mental capacity to start a claim for food poisoning compensation themselves, the time limit is suspended indefinitely.
 A litigation friend can sue for food poisoning on their behalf at any point during the time limit’s suspension.
 However, should the injured party regain their mental capacity, the time limit begins.

-You could sue for food poisoning if it was caused by negligence and you start your claim within the time limit.
+You could sue for food poisoning caused by negligence and you start your claim within the time limit.
 Call our advisors to learn more about time limits in food poisoning claims.

-If you are seeking compensation for food poisoning, you must be able to demonstrate that a party breached their duty of care and this resulted in your illness.
+If you are seeking compensation because you suffered food poisoning, you must be able to demonstrate that a party breached their duty of care and this resulted in your illness.
 This could occur in lots of different ways.

 Examples of how food poisoning could occur include: